 When can I expect to hear back from you?

 Invitations to participate in the second round of consideration for NMTC will be extended on a rolling basis starting in mid-November.
 In mid-February, every applicant will receive a status notification letter via USPS.
-Final selections for the 2020 National Music Theater Conference will be extended in mid-April.

 What does the National Music Theater Conference residency at the O’Neill entail?